• Menu

 Substantial Savings Should Be Expected

 Substantial savings can be realized and should be expected.
 Recently, a Fortune 500 corporation experienced 30 million dollars in annual losses.
-The company maintained very little control and allowed an independent adjusting company to make most of the decisions about the way its claims were handled.
+The company maintained very little control and allowed an independent adjusting company to make most of the decisions about how its claims were handled.
 The company instituted an injury management program and reduced its incurred losses by 84 percent in the first year.

 Assess & Measure Performance